DEFRA/btms-frontend/compose/README.md

 - A recent docker runtime - this could be docker desktop for example
 - Git
 - A code editor
-- Firewall access to the SND DMP data lake
+- Firewall access to the SND DMP data lake (configure in Azure portal)

 ## Existing person